Jusas/astrometry-api-lite/readme.md

 [Skip straight to installation instructions.](#installation)

-A test API is set up at http://astro-api.b5p.org if you wish to give it a spin (don't use it for "production" purposes, the computing resources aren't very high and no service is guaranteed).
+A test API is set up at http://astro-api.b5p.org if you wish to give it a spin ([swagger UI available](http://astro-api.b5p.org/swagger), note that from the swagger UI you can only use url upload, regular upload lacks UI).
+Don't use it for "production" purposes, the computing resources aren't very high and no service is guaranteed.

 ## Why?